autowarefoundation/autoware/planning/behavior_path_planner/docs/behavior_path_planner_avoidance_design.md

 - $l_a$ : distance between centerline and most left boundary.
 - $width$ : object width

 The closer the object is to the shoulder, the larger the value of $ratio$ (theoretical max value is 1.0), and it compares the value and `object_check_shiftable_ratio` to determine whether the object is a parked-car.
+If the road has no road shoulders, it uses `object_check_min_road_shoulder_width` as a road shoulder width virtually.

 ![fig2](../image/avoidance/parked-car-detection.svg)